Terraria: Reception

-Although PC critics criticized the lack of a tutorial, the Xbox 360 and PlayStation 3 releases' separate tutorial world was appreciated.
+Critics criticized the lack of a tutorial in PC, while the separate tutorial world in Xbox 360 and PlayStation 3 releases was appreciated.
 Meunier also praised the PS Vita's tutorial.
 Reeves, however, said that the game does not explain its mechanics well and that he found it to be "tiring and frustrating".
 Winkie liked its progression system, and Meunier praised the game's NPC village development.
 Meunier and Philip Kollar of Polygon enjoyed the multiplayer mode, and Peele praised the Xbox 360 and PlayStation 3's multiplayer invitation system.

 Marcel van Duyn of Nintendo Life disliked its lack of online multiplayer at the launch of the 3DS version, and saw the Wii U version as an improvement in multiplayer mode.
 Reviewers have compared the game to Minecraft due to having similar gameplay aspects; Peele called the comparison "somewhat unfair", and Donlan saw Terraria as a mix of gameplay elements from Minecraft and Spelunky.
-Kollar wrote that although in some parts of the game Terraria is not flexibile, it "has more structure, more goals", while Matt Kamen of The Guardian said that Terraria puts more emphasis on combat than Minecraft.
+Kollar wrote that although in some parts of the game Terraria is not flexible, it "has more structure, more goals", while Matt Kamen of The Guardian said that Terraria puts more emphasis on combat than Minecraft.
 Responding to the claims, Spinks said that "people need to understand that Minecraft isn't a game anymore, it's a genre".